Wequash Cooke

-Wequash Cooke (also known as: Wequash Cook or Weekwash or Weekwosh or Wequashcuk) (died 1642) was allegedly one of the earliest Native American converts to Protestant Christianity, and as a sagamore he played an important role in the 1637 Pequot War in New England.
+Wequash Cooke (also known as Wequash Cook or Weekwash or Weekwosh or Wequashcuk) (died 1642) was one of the earliest Native American converts to Protestant Christianity, and, as a sagamore, played an important role in the 1637 Pequot War in New England.

 Early life

 Wequash lived in Pasquishunk near the mouth of the Connecticut River and was the eldest son of Wepitanock, the sachem of the Niantic people and many historians presume that Wequash's mother was a Pequot because she was described as a "stranger" and not Niantic.
 Wequash was also a nephew of Chief Ninigret.
 In 1637 Wequash and Uncas united with the colonists of New England under Captain John Mason to fight the Pequots and witnessed the destruction of the tribe's fort by Connecticut militia and Indian allies during the Mystic massacre in Mystic, Connecticut.
 After the War, Wequash married many of the powerful Pequot women in an attempt to solidify his power.
 Wequash later deeded the land for the settlement of Guilford, Connecticut, to Henry Whitfield in 1641 in a deed in which "Weeksosh of Pasquishunk" deeded land "given him by Sachem Squaw of Quillipiag."